Approvals (Human-in-the-Loop)

 timeout: 600

 By default, a rejected approval terminates the run with a FAILED status.
-Set on_rejection: continue to let the agent adapt instead — the tool call returns a rejection message to the LLM, and the agent can try an alternative approach, inform the user, or skip the action.
+Set on_rejection: continue to let the agent adapt instead.
+The tool call returns a rejection message to the LLM, and the agent can try an alternative approach, inform the user, or skip the action.

 approval: